How Many Kilometers In 100 Mi

 Historical Context and Evolution

 The kilometer, as part of the metric system, was designed to be rational and coherent, with units based on powers of ten.
-This made conversions between kilometers, meters, centimeters, and millimeters simple and intuitive.
+In practice, this made conversions between kilometers, meters, centimeters, and millimeters simple and intuitive.
 The metric system's ease of use and scalability have led to its adoption by the vast majority of countries, making the kilometer a standard unit for distance measurement in science, commerce, and everyday life.

 Why the Conversion Matters